 Speculation over increasing confusion and division within the "Islamic State" (IS) has been rampant ever since IS leader Abu Bakr al-Baghdadi supposedly named a successor in early August.

 According to an IS statement on August 8, al-Baghdadi named Iraqi national and senior IS figure Abu Abdullah Qardash, also known as Hajji Abdullah, as his successor.

 Iraqi and Arab media have raised the same name, previously reporting that captured IS leader Abu Zeid al-Iraqi had mentioned Qardash's name as a likely al-Baghdadi successor.

-The supposed nomination of Qardash, who is of Turkman origin, is odd, observers say, considering the group's emphasis on al-Baghdadi's lineage as a "Qurayshi", a descendant of the clan from which Prophet Mohammed hails.
+The supposed nomination of Qardash, who is of Turkmen origin, is odd, observers say, considering the group's emphasis on al-Baghdadi's lineage as a "Qurayshi", a descendant of the clan from which the Prophet Muhammad hails.